Favorite Thing: I got to show Kirin my retreat location!May 31, 2017

 Now, we are going to talk about the thyroid study in particular.

-Out of 100 possible candidates, there were 40 participants between the ages of 22 and 50 who participated – all of whom has
+Out of 100 possible candidates, there were 40 participants between the ages of 22 and 50 who participated.
+All of whom had.

 The following graph actually shows how participants were chosen and excluded:

-Over the course of the 8 week study, the researchers measured blood levels and body changes, including:
+Over the course of the 8 week study, the researchers measured blood levels and body changes.
+This includes:

 - Anti thyroperoxidase (anti-TPO)